LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/using-intents-with-kbs.md

     <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/kb_test1.png">

     * **Question**: Enter the consumer utterance for which you want to find matching articles.
-    * **Search Mode**: Select the type of search to perform.
+    * **Search mode**: Select the type of search to perform.
 For explanations of each search mode, see *Search modes* farther below in this topic.
     * **Threshold**: Select the NLU confidence threshold that an article must meet for it to be returned as a result.
 For more on thresholds, see *Scoring and thresholds* farther below in this topic.
-    * **# of Results**: Select how many results to return.
+    * **# of results**: Select how many results to return.
-    * **Article Status**: Select the status of the artice, either Active, Inactive, or All.
+    * **Article status**: Select the status of the artice, either Active, Inactive, or All.
 This option is only available for internal knowledge bases.

-3. Click **Find Answers**.
+3. Click **Get Answers**.
 4. Review the results under **Matched Answers**.

     <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/kb_test2.png">